 You can’t train someone to be a good person, but you can train them to do what you want them to do.
 Keep your eyes out for potential employees when running your daily errands.
 Whether in Staples or at the grocery store, always keep a business card on you.
 Seek out good people, and even though they are not currently working in the restaurant industry, ensure them there is a spot at your location and that it will be a smooth transition with loving people by their side.

 When creating your program, offer incentives!
 A simple way to set up a referral program is to provide a $300 bonus for bringing in an employee.
-The bonus is not received until the new employee works for 3 months.
+The bonus is received when the new employee works for 3 months.
 This ensures workers only bring in reliable and hard-working candidates.
 Recognize the employees for referring candidates to motivate them to refer more people and bring attention to the program in front of other workers.
 Track the success of the program and update the incentives if necessary.

 Another form of outreach your establishment could benefit from is hosting events.
 These events could be related to hiring or staffing, but they don’t have to be!
 Hosting events of any kind creates a buzz within your community and helps expand your name and reputation within the industry.